David French: Attacks by the alt-right

-In 2016, French and his wife and family were the subject of online attacks when he criticized then-presidential candidate Donald Trump and the alt-right.
+In 2016 French, his wife, and his family were the subject of online attacks when he criticized then-presidential candidate Donald Trump and the alt-right.
 French was bombarded with hateful tweets, including an image of his daughter in a gas chamber.

 Dispute with Sohrab Ahmari

 A dispute between French and conservative New York Post editor Sohrab Ahmari broke out in the summer of 2019 as a result of the publication of Ahmari's polemical First Things article entitled "Against David French-ism."
-The dispute centered on their differing opinions on how conservatives should approach cultural and political debate and issues, with Ahmari arguing for a more ideologically firm approach against French's libertarian views.
+The dispute centered on their differing opinions on how conservatives should approach cultural and political debate and issues, with Ahmari arguing for a more ideologically firm approach against French's views.

 Personal life

-French is an evangelical Christian.
-He is married to author Nancy French.
-French and his family live in Franklin, Tennessee.
+French is married to author Nancy French.
+He and his family live in Franklin, Tennessee.
 They have three children, including a daughter adopted from Ethiopia.

+French was until 2024 a member of the Presbyterian Church in America.
+Due to conflicts with his church and its members over political issues, and after personal attacks against him and his family, they switched to another church in Nashville.